Sunrun

 Jump into our guides and start learning

-We’ve talked to hundreds of Floridians who have already gone through the solar panel installation process.
-Here’s what Orlando residents should look out for when choosing a solar panel installation company.
-We’ll also touch on overall costs and ways to save with government incentives.
+We’ve talked to hundreds of Floridians who have already gone solar.
+Here’s what Orlando residents should know when choosing an installer, plus an overview of costs and ways to save.

-Jump to insightIt’s financially worth it for many in the long run.
-On average, Orlando homeowners with solar panels avoid $52,980 in total utility costs over 25 years.
+Jump to insightSolar is often worth it long-term.
+On average, Orlando homeowners with solar panels avoid $79,016 in total utility costs over 25 years.

-Average total solar installation costs by system size in Orlando
+Average solar panel costs by system size in Orlando

 » SOLAR PANELS: Buy vs. lease

-As long as your house is a good candidate for solar, it’s at least worth considering.
+If your home is a good candidate for solar, it’s worth considering.
 Use NREL’s PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house.
 Project Sunroof is a free solar savings estimator.

 » STILL NOT SURE?
 Solar energy pros and cons